Richard Alatorre: Child custody

+Tax evasion

+In 1998, federal authorities were investigating how Alatorre came up with more than $12,000, "much of it in cash," to use as a down payment on his Eagle Rock home.
+They were also looking into work on the Alatorre home that was financed by The East Los Angeles Community Union (TELACU), a nonprofit community development corporation with profit-making subsidiaries, which had sought "millions of dollars in MTA (Metropolitan Transportation Authority) and city deals backed by the councilman."

+In 2001 he agreed to plead guilty to felony tax evasion, admitting to not reporting almost $42,000 he received from individuals attempting to influence him in his official duties.
+A plea bargain resulted in eight months of home detention and three years of supervised release.

 Lobbying

+After his political career ended, Alatorre became a lobbyist and consultant.
 Los Angeles County District Attorney Steve Cooley announced in November 2008 that he was looking into Alatorre's lobbying work.
 The news came a year after the Los Angeles Times reported that Alatorre "had contacted at least seven city departments and five council members on behalf of various businesses without registering as a lobbyist."
 He later filed the registration forms, and the inquiry was dropped.

-Personal

-Alatorre was born and raised in East Los Angeles, California.